Nawaz Sharif: Operation Zarb-e-Azb

-Negotiations with the Taliban collapsed after the execution of 23 Frontier Corps by the Taliban on 17 February 2014, and relations worsened with the Taliban's 2014 Jinnah International Airport attack.
+Negotiations with the Pakistani Taliban collapsed after the execution of 23 Frontier Corps by the Taliban on 17 February 2014, and relations worsened with the Taliban's 2014 Jinnah International Airport attack.
 Operation Zarb-e-Azb was formally launched on 15 June 2014 after the Sharif administration prepared for a three-front offensive: isolating targeted militant groups, obtaining support from the political parties, and protecting civilians from reprisals.
 The 2014 Wagah border suicide attack has been the deadliest retaliation against the operation so far.

 Foreign policy

 Neighbouring countries

 Nawaz launched 'peaceful neighbourhood' initiative to improve Pakistan's ties with India, Afghanistan, Iran and China.
 On 12 May 2014, Nawaz met Iranian President Hassan Rouhani amid tensions over the February kidnapping of five Iranian soldiers by extremists who took them into Pakistan.

 The cultural affinity among our peoples is a huge asset.
 Shared geography and history have culminated in a unique synthesis of cultures and traditions.
 We must therefore, place our people at the centre of the SAARC processes.
 SAARC must capture the imagination of our peoples and contribute to creating strong and mutually beneficial bonds.